-The event will be held on Tuesday 14 June 2022, 6-9pm at the illustrious Art Workers' Guild Hall in London.
+The event was held on Tuesday 14 June 2022, 6-9pm at the illustrious Art Workers' Guild Hall in London.
 Asad Rehman's talk continues the Muslim Institute's series of lectures in honour of the great twelfth century philosopher and polymath, Ibn Rushd.
 Intended to explore the contemporary relevance of Islam's intellectual history, the lectures are delivered by notable change-makers and thinkers.
 Previous lecturers have been Dr Amira Bennison, Professor Oliver Leaman, Professor Ebrahim Moosa, Dr Alba Fedeli, Mohammed Hanif and Lord Bhikhu Parekh.

 Ibn Rushd was a master of philosophy, theology, law and jurisprudence, astronomy, geography, mathematics, medicine, physics and psychology.
 He is seen as one of the founders of secular thought in Western Europe, where his school of philosophy is known as Averroism.
 In the Muslim world, he is known largely for his defence of philosophy from theological attacks, particularly by scholastic theologian al-Ghazali (1058-1111).
 Today, all over the world, streets, statues and postage-stamps commemorate the life and works of one of the most important philosophers of all time.

 The lecture was followed by a Q&A session, with discussion continuing over a buffet supper, catered by 'Made Up Kitchen', who use surplus food to create delicious meals.